shmacfadyen/gem5/README-CSI5640.md

 ### Evaluating the Results

 The resulting mis-prediction rate can be obtained from the `stats.txt` files through running the `Efficiency.py` script within the `src/cpu/pred` folder.
 However, the individual file name needs to be manually updated in the script to obtain the corresponding hit/miss rate.
-Additionally, this file can be used to plot the simulation results be manually placing the miss rate in each of the corresponding variables for the branch predictor types and re-running the script.
+The results can then be separately graphed to produce resulting plots.

 ## Emulated CPU Specs